NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ### V8 Heap Snapshot

-The Webpack configuration also includes the [`NativeScriptSnapshotPlugin`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/plugins/NativeScriptSnapshotPlugin.js).
-The plugin loads a single Webpack bundle in an empty V8 context, aka snapshotted context, and after its execution captures a snapshot of the produced V8 heap and saves it in a blob file.
-Next the blob file is included in the apk bundle and [is loaded by the Android Runtime](https://docs.nativescript.org/runtimes/android/advanced-topics/V8-heap-snapshots) on app initialization.
+The Webpack configuration also includes the [`NativeScriptSnapshotPlugin`](https://github.com/NativeScript/nativescript-dev-webpack/tree/master/plugins/NativeScriptSnapshotPlugin).
+The plugin loads a single Webpack bundle in an empty V8 context, a.k.a. snapshotted context, and after its execution captures a snapshot of the produced V8 heap and saves it in a `.blob` file.
+Next the `.blob` file is included in the `.apk` bundle and [is loaded by the Android Runtime on app initialization.
 This will obviate the need for loading, parsing and executing the script on app startup which can drastically decrease the starting time.

-You can use the snapshot plugin only for release builds.
+You can use the snapshot plugin only for **release** builds.
 You need to provide the `--env.snapshot` flag along with the other release arguments:
 ```
 $ tns build android --bundle --env.snapshot --release --keyStorePath ~/path/to/keystore --keyStorePassword your-pass --keyStoreAlias your-alias --keyStoreAliasPassword your-alias-pass
 ```